shuurai/fantomdmobjc/README.md

 [![License](https://img.shields.io/cocoapods/l/fantomdmobjc.svg?style=flat)](http://cocoapods.org/pods/fantomdmobjc)
 [![Platform](https://img.shields.io/cocoapods/p/fantomdmobjc.svg?style=flat)](http://cocoapods.org/pods/fantomdmobjc)

+## Tagline

+'fantomdmobjc' is a download manager written in ObjC that downloads multiple files safely.

+## Description

+This library provides a static library to download multiple files from the web at the same time.
+It is designed with concurrency and thread safety in mind, and asynchronous. fantomDMOBJC uses NSOperation to efficiently manage connection queues.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.